 IDENTIFIED BARRIER ACTION PLAN STATUS - End of 2020 Some computers need replacing.
-Replace computers and implement replacement rotation schedule.
-Numerous new laptops were purchased when we converted to telehealth services.
+Replace computers according to replacement rotation schedule Create a more reliable tracking system for computers Numerous new laptops were purchased when we converted to telehealth services.
+Receiv Cost of computer replacement for staff Implement a Replacement Plan to replace all computers on a rotating basis.
+Replacement Plan was implemented.
+However, due to the pandemic the need for computer replacement was accelerated.
+Obtained grants to purchase the computers needed.
 Not utilizing Credible as effectively as we could.
-Training for leadership about reports, and billing team about billing.
-Training was provided to leadership (through Leadership Team meetings and CQI meetings) about Credible workflows and how to build/access reports.
+Build reports & explore use of unused tabs Training was provided to leadership (through